compulim/react-define-as-custom-element/README.md

 ### Defining custom methods

-> Custom method is not recommended for passing non-string data to the underlying React component.
-Attribute supports server-side rendering and is the best practice for passing data.
+> Custom method is not an escape hatch for passing non-string data to the underlying React component.
+Attribute is the best practice for passing data.
+It [supports `<template>` and server-side rendering](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#declaratively_with_html).
 In most cases, attributes should be used with serialization to pass non-string data.

 Custom methods can be added to the custom element via the `useMethodCallback()` hook.